tetrao-eu/template-site/README.md

 This script will create an account table with two users and a message table with one message.

 ### Database mapping code
-The file `utils.db.Tables.scala` contains the database mapping code.
-It has been generated running the main class `models.util.SourceCodeGenerator`.
+The file `models.db.Tables.scala` contains the database mapping code.
+It has been generated running the main class `utils.db.SourceCodeGenerator`.
 If you want to regenerate the database mapping code for any reason, check the config file `conf/application.conf` and run:

     sbt tables